pascualgroup/varmodel3/post_analysis/README.md

 | `time`  | Time to make the calculations (required) |
 | `measurement`  | Path to the the measurement model (optional) |
 #### Notes
 The MOI calculations only take into account the active infection(s).
-The input file name should not contains a "." except before the extension (e.g. "input_file_name.sqlite").
+The input file name should not contain a `.` except before the extension (e.g., `input_file_name.sqlite`).
 To run it, ensure that you are using Python v.3.7, and have installed the following dependencies: [os](https://docs.python.org/3/library/os.html), [sqlite3](https://docs.python.org/3/library/sqlite3.html), [pandas](https://pandas.pydata.org/), [random](https://docs.python.org/3/library/random.html), [numpy](https://numpy.org/), and [argparse](https://docs.python.org/3/library/argparse.html).

 ## Calculate running times
 This script calculates and summarizes the running times per runs and per replicates.
 It uses the `summary` and `meta` tables from the varmodel3 output database(s) (in [SQLite3 format](https://www.sqlite.org/fileformat.html)).
 The results will be stored into two output files: one for the running time per run and another one for the running times per replicate.